 One of the Weekly Emails from Man in the Mirror was an article, "The Case for a Men's Discipleship Program."
 The article talked about the concept of "all-inclusive men's ministry."
 It made the point that if you have 100 men in your church, then the size of your men's ministry is 100 men.
 That idea rocked his world and changed the way he thought about his mission—and his own level of competence.

 The emails only made Kevin feel even more under-prepared to lead the men of his church into discipleship.
 The deeper into it he went, the more it felt like a spiritual battle.
 He didn't know what to do next.
-One day a Weekly Email headline caught his eye: "Feel like your men's ministry is stuck in the minor leagues?"
+One day a Weekly Email headline caught his eye: "Feel like your ministry to men is stuck in the minor leagues?"

 That about sums it up for me, he thought.
 The email went on to encourage him to consider taking some training.

 Meanwhile Harold, who lives in the same state as Kevin, had stumbled onto Man in the Mirror's Leadership Training Center ("LTC") and attended a Friday night / Saturday training called, "No Man Left Behind Conference."
 Harold caught the vision for engaging every man in his state with a credible offer of Christ and the resources to grow.
 A few months later he hosted a regional men's ministry training workshop taught by Man in the Mirror faculty.
 Kevin heard about it, and attended.
 It was there that Kevin learned the principles of creating, capturing, and sustaining momentum in a church-based ministry to men.
 He quickly realized that passion without a systematic plan was a formula for failure.
 He took advantage of all the leadership training he could get.
 He went home and invited five men to work through No Man Left Behind ("NMLB"), our resource to help build and sustain a thriving ministry to men.
 Four of the men finished NMLB, and agreed to become Kevin's Leadership Team.